Theme

 gitagent is a GitHub project presented around a Git-native way of defining, sharing, and versioning AI agents.

 The repository presents gitagent as a standard-oriented project for working with agents through Git-native structures.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is